bleonheart/Lilia/documentation/docs/libraries/lia.factions.md

 **Purpose**

 Counts how many players belong to the specified faction.
+Players without a character are not counted.

 **Parameters**